ArturSkrzeta/KPI-Anomaly-Detection/README.md

 <p>Data input: Purchase Request numbers along with days taken to process it.</p>
 <p>Methodology: Z-score.</p>
-<p>With Z-score we can define outliers relying on the data background(mean, standard deviation) instead of threshold up front</p>
+<p>With Z-score we can define outliers relying on the data background(mean, standard deviation) instead of threshold set up front</p>
-<p>With that solution we are flexible enough to see what is standard duration of processing PR and what is beyound</p>
+<p>With Z-score we are flexible enough to see what is standard duration of processing PR and what is beyound the standard</p>
-<p>Outcome: script returns Puchare Request numbers that are related to days outliers and a grph</p>
+<p>Outcome: script returns Puchare Request numbers that are related to days outliers and a graph</p>
 <img src="images/plot.JPG" width="570" height="500">